 Jim has been providing clinical services to the DeafandHard-of-Hearing community since 1995 when he began working as a school counselor at the Center on Deafness in Northbrook, Illinois.
 A native Rhode Islander, Jim received his bachelor degrees in both psychology and theater while attending the University of Rhode Island.
 Jim later received his Master’s in Social Work degree at the University of Illinois at Chicago in 2001 and worked as an administrator with Mental HealthandDeafness Resources, Inc., until moving back to Rhode Island in 2003.
 Jim currently works as the Clinical Director with Perspectives Corporation, YouthandFamily Services Program, and serves as a Commissioner with the Rhode Island Commission on the DeafandHard-of-Hearing.
 Jim recently became certified as an Expressive Arts Facilitator through Salve Regina University and is excited to be integrating alternative forms of artistic expression as an adjunct to his daily psychotherapy practice.

 Danielle received her BS in psychology from Bridgewater State University in 2006 and her Masters in Social Work from Boston College with a concentration in Children, Youth and Families in 2009.
 She holds a LICSW in Rhode Island.
 A lifelong New England resident, Danielle is Deaf and specializes in Deaf and Hard-of-Hearing services, with experience in both inpatient and outpatient settings, residential settings, and educational settings for children.
 Currently, Danielle works as a clinician in YFS doing both HBTS and PASS services, primarily with families with Deaf family members.
+She also works as part of Perspectives' Early Intervention program.
 Danielle has been working with Deaf children for over a decade and has experience in language development and acquisition in Deaf children as well as positive-based interventions for Deaf children with behavioral and socio-emotional challenges.
-She also volunteers her time as a Trustee for the Rhode Island School for Deaf and is involved in the Deaf community in Rhode Island.
+She also is President of the Rhode Island Association of the Deaf and volunteers her time as a Trustee for the Rhode Island School for Deaf.

 In May 2005 Rachel graduated with a Bachelor of Arts degree from Rhode Island College, where she majored in Psychology and minored in Management.
 Rachel has been an employee of Perspectives Corporation since February 2007 when she began as a Behavior Specialist and Lead Therapist for the Early Intensive Behavior Intervention team within the Youth and Family Division.
 In January 2008 Rachel began to learn American Sign Language through classes offered at the agency.
 In July 2008 Rachel became the Treatment Coordinator for the Deaf and Hard-of-Hearing team within the Youth and Family Division.
 Rachel works with a team of Clinical Supervisors, Lead Therapists, and Behavior Specialists to support children who have a hearing loss or are part of a family where one or more of the members have a hearing loss.
 These children have developmental disabilities and/or behavioral challenges that require assistance with communication, social skills, and daily living skills.
 Rachel contributes to the team by analyzing data, writing reports, supporting Behavior Specialists in the home, and working with Clinical Supervisors to provide individualized curriculum and behavior programs for each client.